MsMLyons/Modernize-Project/README.md

 Upon review, here is a list of intended updates for the project:
 1. Include semantic HTML to make the project more accessible
+2. Generate realistic text
-2. Update the CSS accordingly
+3. Update the CSS accordingly
-3. Improve the use of flexbox for the layout
+4. Improve the use of flexbox for the layout
-4. Choose a better main image for the hero section
+✅ Choose a better main image for the hero section